Fiat money: Treatment in economics

 In monetary economics, fiat money is an intrinsically valueless object or record that is accepted widely as a means of payment.
 Accordingly, the value of fiat money is greater than the value of its metal or paper content.

 One justification for fiat money comes from a micro-founded model.
 In most economic models, agents are intrinsically happier when they have more money.
-In a model by Lagos and Wright, fiat money doesn't have an intrinsic worth but agents get more of the goods they want when they trade assuming fiat money is valuable.
+In a model by Lagos and Wright, fiat money does not have an intrinsic worth but agents get more of the goods they want when they trade assuming fiat money is valuable.
 Fiat money's value is created internally by the community and, at equilibrium, makes otherwise infeasible trades possible.